 Roles

-Sitefinity has built-in roles created by default, which have certain permissions assigned to them.
-For example, Authors, Editors, or Designers.
+Sitefinity includes predefined roles that have permissions assigned by default, such as Authors, Editors, and Designers.
 You can delete these roles, if you do not need them.
-To view the permissions assigned to each default role, in the main menu, click Administration » Roles.
-To view the permissions of a default role, click its Permissions link.
+To view the permissions assigned to a default role, in the main menu, click Administration » Roles and click its Permissions link.
 If a role has permission for a certain action, the system displays green checkbox in column Allow.

 You can define the set of privileges for each role and assign users to roles.
 All users assigned to a given role inherit the permissions defined for this role.
 A user can be assigned zero, one, or many roles.